 I think the president's promise on the wall must be fulfilled.

-They got to go back, and if it's piecemeal, then so be it, but get on it and and keep your promise.
+And if it's piecemeal, then so be it, but get on it and keep your promise.

 Well, you're absolutely right.

-There were twenty new taxes in the Patient Protection Affordable Care Act, and we need to start peeling those taxes back.
+There were 20 new taxes in the Patient Protection Affordable Care Act.

-Capital gains tax, dividends taxes were all a part of it.
+Capital gains tax, dividends, taxes were all a part of it.

 Those things need to be handled.

-Call in all of the GOP House of Representatives, and they stay at the White House, you know, order pizza or whatever, until we hammer it out and we get a solution for the American people.
+And we need to have a GOP that, you know, if I were the president, call in all of those senators, call in all of the GOP House of Representatives, and they stay at the White House, you know, order pizza, whatever, until we hammer it out and we get a solution for the American people.

 And then they go back up there on Capitol Hill and they get it passed.